Brazil's Petrobras to pay $3.25 million to aid troubled Games

 Petrobras, which is facing financial difficulties of its own and has debt of nearly $125 billion, was one of several state-owned or controlled companies asked by the government to help meet the Paralympic shortfall.

-Petrobras' money will come from its 98 million real sports budget for 2016 and will not add to already approved spending plans.
+Petrobras' money will come from its existing 98 million real sports budget for 2016.

 The sponsorship deal will allow Petrobras to run advertisements on TV, radio and social media mentioning the Games and featuring "Team Petrobras" athletes it is sponsoring for the Paralympics during the Games themselves, the company said in a statement.

-Petrobras will also be able to display its logo at Paralympic venues, set up a stand in the Olympic Park and have its name mentioned in an opening ceremony video.
-Such rights are normally reserved for major sponsors that signed up for the event long ago.
+Petrobras will also be able to display its logo at Paralympic venues, set up a stand in the Olympic Park and have its name mentioned in an opening ceremony video, rights normally reserved for sponsors that signed up long ago.

-Without new funds, the Rio 2016 organizing committee would not be able to pay national Paralympic bodies for travel, food and uniforms, making it impossible for some countries to compete, a judge, who overturned an injunction prohibiting the use of new public money for the Games, said earlier in August.
+Without new funds, the Rio 2016 organizing committee would not be able to pay national Paralympic bodies for travel, food and uniforms, preventing some countries from competing, a judge, who overturned an injunction prohibiting the use of new public money for the Games, said earlier in August.

-(Reporting by Jeb Blount; Editing by Leslie Adler)
+Reporting by Jeb Blount; Editing by Leslie Adler, Bernard Orr